Healthcare providers in eastern Texas want antibody treatment not to hospitalize COVID-19 patients | ExBulletin

 According to Allen, the treatment is currently in demand in areas affected by the virus, such as Florida, Alabama, Georgia, Mississippi, and Texas.

-Other East Texas hospitals, such as UT Health East Texas, have also confirmed that they are using antibody therapy for eligible patients.
+Other East Texas hospitals, such as UT Health East Texas, have confirmed that they are also using antibody therapy in eligible patients.

 Copyright 2021K LTV. all rights reserved.